mmousa8189/SOLID-principle/README.md

 The pourpuse for thate to learn SOLID-principle.

+when you're writing code are you doing it right that's the question that worries a lot of people and should probably be at least something you think about design patterns are best-practice concepts that we can implement into our code to make it better in some way think of them as guardrails to keep our codes safe.

 ## Getting started with SOLID-principle using "C#"

 This is an overview of what solid-principles are, and why a developer might want to use it.